 One often overlooked feature on kayaks is the quality of the seat.
-Old Town has avoided that problem on the Dirigio by including an amply padded molded foam seat.
+Pelican has avoided that problem on the Sentinel by including an amply padded molded foam seat.

 I love the wide shoulders of the seat back which wrap around to fully support the paddler.
 There’s nothing worse than a back ache from a day of kayaking.

 On the deck there’s tons of shock cord lashing.
 These elastic bungee cords can be used to lash down coolers, jackets, fishing gear, or anything else for a day of paddling.

 There’s also some extra storage room in the dry well behind the cockpit.
 Put your phone in a ziplock before storing in the hatch though, because it may not be perfectly waterproof.

 I like that there is anti-slip carpet in the front for your fury friend to sit on plus a cup holder in this recreational boat.
 There’s enough room to relax and move your legs a bit so you don’t feel cramped on a lazy day of paddling the lake with family or friends.

 Its a tough call, but this is certainly a top contender as the best kayak for beginners!